kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 that might indicate a serious problem?
 -->

-- so many HPAs are in `ScalingActive: false` condition with `FailedGetContainerResourceMetric` reason.
+- Many HPAs are in `ScalingActive: false` condition with `FailedGetContainerResourceMetric` reason.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?